ayofalola240/HNGInternship/readme.txt

-This readme.txt file is added in fufilment of the first task given in this internship
+This readme.txt file is added in fulfillment of the first task given in this internship